Boy wearing a hat and holding a skateboard

 Guidance and support

-Now, Sogroya® has preferred coverage with CVS Caremark® and Aetna®.a With NovoCare®, you get a dedicated Case Manager to help you through approval and other steps in getting covered by insurance.
+Now, Sogroya® has preferred coverage with CVS Caremark®, Aetna®, and TRICARE®.a With NovoCare®, you get a dedicated Case Manager to help you through approval and other steps in getting covered by insurance.

 Here’s an example of how the process might look: